mia-platform/documentation/docs/info/supported_browser.md

 ## Unsupported Browsers

-Mia Platform DevOps Console is not supported by:
+Mia-Platform DevOps Console is not supported by:

 * Internet Explorer;